 I didn’t want to have to gate check a carry-on bag if I didn’t absolutely have to, so I found a way to board the plane with one of the first boarding groups.
 Here’s how I did it:

 As this was a short weekend trip, we only had our roll aboard carry-on bags.
 On previous trips, we’d found that while these bags were well within the airline’s size restrictions for carry-ons, we were still asked to check them if the overhead bins were all filled.
-What made us irritated was when we were told that the bins were “all filled” but when we get on the plane there was still plenty of space.
-We should have been told we needed to gate check out bag because, “we don’t want to waste more time on boarding because we’re graded on leaving on time so we will gate check your bag to speed things up and might end up breaking things in your bag in the process.”
+What made us irritated was when we were told that the bins were “all full” but when we get on the plane there was still plenty of space.
+We should have been told we needed to gate check our bags because, “we don’t want to waste more time on boarding because we’re graded on leaving on time so we will gate check your bag in order to speed things up but we might end up breaking things in your bag in the process.”

 When I originally printed our boarding passes for our flight out of Charlotte, we were in Boarding Group 2.
 Now that might not sound bad, but according to the Delta boarding chart that is the next to last group getting on the plane.
 We’re just ahead of people who booked basic economy or the cheapest of the cheap fares.
 What to do?

 Well, one way to ensure that you get earlier boarding with Delta is to have one of their co-brand American Express cards.
 While we’ve had these cards in the past, I no longer have them because we weren’t flying on Delta very often.
 When I evaluated the cost, I figured they weren’t worth keeping for the annual fee.
 (Since then, I now have the Delta Skymiles Business Gold card and will get preferred boarding)